5 transferable skills you learn in a waiting staff job

 Have you ever spilled a drink in a guest’s lap?
 We’re happy to break it to you that you’re not the first and you won’t be the last.

 Communication is key.
 How many times have we heard this?
-We all know how important it is to have good communication at work and that’s why most jobs list it as an essential skill.
+We all know how important it is to have crystal-clear communication at work and that’s why most jobs list it as an essential skill.
 In fact, when managers and employees were asked to rank key leadership skills, communication secured a spot in the top five.

 Hone transferable skills at Mitchells and Butlers